menandmice/micetro_docs/guides/implementation/central_mssql.rst

 --------------------

 .. important::
-  We recommend that the network latency between the SQL Server and Micetro Central remains **below 5 milliseconds**.
-Exceeding this threshold may cause performance issues.
+  It is recommended to keep the network latency between the SQL Server and Micetro Central **below 5 milliseconds**.
+Latency above this level can lead to performance issues.

   It is recommended to have a dedicated database administrator (DBA) to manage and maintain the SQL Server database.

 Setting up the Database
 ^^^^^^^^^^^^^^^^^^^^^^^

-Micetro requires that you create a new database on the database server with the ``SQL_Latin1_General_CP1_CS_AS`` collation.
-Also, ensure a login (either Windows or SQL server authenticated) with ``db_owner`` access to this database and the default schema set to ``mmCentral``.
+Micetro requires the creation of a new database on your server with the ``SQL_Latin1_General_CP1_CS_AS`` collation.
+Make sure there is a login (either Windows or SQL server authenticated) with ``db_owner`` privileges for this database and set the default schema set to ``mmCentral``.

-`CreateDatabase.sql <https://github.com/menandmice/micetro_docs/blob/latest/scripts/CreateDatabase.sql>`_ is a suggested script for the database and database server setup.
-This script also configures the SQL server itself, which is unnecessary and undesirable in most cases.
-Therefore, review the script with your DBA and only execute the necessary parts.
-Adjust the path strings (default is ``C:/Data``) and change the default password, which is set to ``1234`` in the script.
+The `CreateDatabase.sql <https://github.com/menandmice/micetro_docs/blob/latest/scripts/CreateDatabase.sql>`_ is recommended for setting up the database and server.
+However, it also includes configurations for the SQL server that may not be needed for desired.
+Work with your DBA to review the script and execute only the necessary sections.
+Adjust the path strings (default is ``C:/Data``) and update the default password from ``1234``  as specified in the script.

 .. warning::
-  The script is configured for an 8-core processor machine.
-As a best practice, it's recommended to create one temp file for each processor core.
-If using a 2-core machine, comment out the last 6 temp file creation commands in the script.
+  The script is configured for an 8-core processor.
+It's advisable to have one temp file per processor core.
+For a 2-core processor, omit the commands to create the last 6 temp files.

 .. danger::
-  Running the script will drop the existing database named "mmsuite" without confirmation.
-Make a manual backup to avoid data loss.
+  Running the script will remove any existing "mmsuite" database without warning.
+T prevent data oss, perform a manual backup.

-Running the script will create:
+Running the script will result in:

-* A user ``mmSuiteDBUser`` with the specified password.
+* The creation of a user named ``mmSuiteDBUser`` with a given password.
-* An empty database named ``mmsuite`` with the ``COLLATE SQL_Latin1_General_CP1_CS_AS`` collation.
+* The establishment of an empty database named ``mmsuite`` with the ``COLLATE SQL_Latin1_General_CP1_CS_AS`` collation.

 Configuring Connection Parameters